

 3.2.1 Relocation Allowance for Australian Government RTP Scholarship holders only

-A student who relocates to Adelaide from overseas or interstate in order to take up an award is eligible to apply for reimbursement of relocation and travel expenses.
+A student who relocates to Adelaide from overseas or interstate to take up an award is eligible to apply for reimbursement of relocation and travel expenses at the commencement of the award.
 This allowance will be paid at the following rates:

 Relocation allowance